 With active methods, your company solicits feedback directly from the customer by questioning them directly after purchase, or on a predetermined schedule (such as once a month or twice a year).
 No matter where the customer is on their journey with your brand, active feedback methods can be initiated at any time and can include customer surveys, focus groups, and customer interviews.

 Online surveys are a more common approach to gaining customer feedback.
 Sending customer surveys after an interaction is one of the fastest ways to gather feedback.
 Once a customer purchases a product, uses a service, interacts with employees, or navigates your website, you can ask them questions about their experience.

 VoC customer survey templates come in many forms; from multiple-choice, to yes/no or thumbs up thumbs down, and even open-ended questionnaires.

 Asking the right questions matters when surveying customers.
-For example, Net Promoter Score (NPS) surveys measure customer loyalty using NPS software, while Customer Satisfaction (CSAT) surveys measure customer satisfaction.
-Using a experience management software solution like Delighted allows your teams to rally around specific customer metrics and helps to ensure you’re following survey best practices for quality feedback – no matter the survey type.
+For example, Net Promoter Score (NPS) surveys measure customer loyalty while Customer Satisfaction (CSAT) surveys measure customer satisfaction.
+Using an experience management software solution like Delighted allows your teams to rally around specific customer metrics and helps to ensure you’re following survey best practices for quality feedback – no matter the survey type.

 Focus groups bring together a small group of customers who share perceptions and observations about your company and brand.
 When customers openly discuss your brand, they’ll share opinions and beliefs you might not otherwise learn through other feedback methods.
 This is a great way to prioritize customer needs or test new concepts, ideas, and products.